Epiphone PR-150 Acoustic Guitar Vintage Sunburst – The Ultimate Review

 If you want to find the complete Epiphone PR-150 review and buying guide, then you are in the right place.
-For such an easy-to-afford guitar, Epiphone PR-150 is a perfect acoustic guitar for you starting on.
+For such an easy-to-afford guitar, Epiphone PR-150 is the perfect acoustic guitar for you starting on.

 Epiphone PR-150 Review: How It Looks

-Epiphone PR-150 Review: How It Build or Build Quality
+How It Builds or Builds Quality

-The fretboard of the guitar is another great addition to the PR-150.
+The fretboard of the guitar is another excellent addition to the PR-150.
 It is made of Rosewood coupled with smooth frets, which is pretty nifty, considering that many companies, including Gibson, have started to experiment with new materials a lot, and a Rosewood-Mahogany guitar is hard to find at this price.

-Epiphone PR-150 Review: How It Sound or Sound Quality
+How It Sound or Sound Quality

-The guitar comes entirely set-up straight out of the box with the default factory strings, which do the job well.
-The treble is bright, with the bass being a little (petite) light unless you bring a bit more power to your down strokes.
+The guitar comes entirely straight out of the box with the default factory strings, which do the job well.
+The treble is bright, with the bass being a little (petite) light unless you bring more power to your down strokes.
 But overall, the sound is clear and balanced on both ends of the fret.

 My Personal Opinion About Epiphone PR-150 Acoustic Guitar Vintage Sunburst

-The only close competition for this guitar is maybe the Yamaha 700s.
+The only close competition for this guitar is the Yamaha 700s.
 But I will still choose the Epiphone because of its build quality and clarity of sounds.
-Pair it with an expensive set of strings, and this guitar will be ready for anything you may want to throw at it – live shows, recording sessions and just plain practice.
+Pair it with an expensive set of strings, and this guitar will be ready for anything you may want to throw at it – live shows, recording sessions, and just plain practice.